 Today’s boarding schools are modern, progressive, safe, caring, stimulating and friendly places – for pupils and their parents.
 And the extras are endless!

-I have worked in boarding schools for almost my whole career and I consider the education we provide is very enriching and hugely rewarding for pupils, parents and staff.
+I have worked in boarding schools for almost my whole career and I consider the education we provide to be very enriching and hugely rewarding for pupils, parents and staff.

 Pupils in boarding schools learn to be independent from a very early age – they might be discussing with their tutor whether to do karate or fencing as their extra activity on Monday evening, but their choice will not depend on whether Mum or Dad can drive them there and stay with them.
 All their extras are on-site – safe, overseen by caring staff, and done with lots of friends.
 Time pupils might have spent commuting to a day school is spent in the fresh air, doing sport, drama, learning difficult maths with an older pupil helping them, or rehearsing for inter-house dance, music, chess, cooking, public speaking, debating.During the evenings pupils get on with their study, see teachers for extra help, practise music, relax at supper with their friends and then prepare themselves for sleep.
 One of the things you want in a boarding school is for the pupils to be tired at the end of the day.
 Then they are not bored and they sleep well having filled their time with adventure, with purpose, with learning and with fun.